They say the smallest things can make a difference, and I don’t doubt that for a second.

 So it makes sense to me to put some effort into realigning your best links.

 Firstly, I’ve observed that a page with 301 redirecting links (internal and external – more on internal in a moment) alone doesn’t rank well – if at all.
-Case in point, this early blog post about HTML5 examples didn’t rank until I solved an internal links problem – our internal links were all 301s from inside the article content, and tag/category links were so weak to this page that I really don’t think they were making any difference.
+Case in point, an early blog post about HTML5 examples didn’t rank until I solved an internal links problem – our internal links were all 301s from inside the article content, and tag/category links were so weak to this page that I really don’t think they were making any difference.
 While there were plenty of external links, they were all 301s too.
 When I fixed the internal links to point directly to the page, it began to rank again.

 Secondly, I think there’s just a general equity loss via a 301.
 It makes sense then, to experiment with this yourself but for us, I’ve found it’s a worthwhile exercise to update external links too.
 Just a few friendly outreach emails, and it turns out people can often be very helpful and willing to help: